Government Revives Canada United Small Business Relief Fund with $12M Investment

-As of August 31, 2020, the Canada United Small Business Relief Fund is accepting applications from small to medium-sized businesses (SMEs) of any industry located across the country to offer pandemic support in the form of non-repayable grants of up to $5,000.
+As of October 26, 2020, the Canada United Small Business Relief Fund is opening a second intake period for applications from small to medium-sized businesses (SMEs) of any industry located across the country.
+Established earlier this year, the program offers eligible businesses with pandemic support in the form of non-repayable grants of up to $5,000.

 – Rocco Rossi, President and CEO of the Ontario Chamber of Commerce.